dangly-bits dot com

 Roger with Harris and Mark at the NBTF event

 Roger was an eleven-year survivor of a brain tumor, and for those eleven years stressed how important research is.
-It is as a result of research that his protocol allowed him to survive for that length of time - and it was his hope to help others survive as well by his family continuing to support the National Brain Tumor Foundation's efforts via the Angel Adventure, an annual event held in the San Francisco Bay Area.
-Visit here for our Bay Area Angel Adventure fund-raising page.
-Visit here for pictures of us at 2008's event.
+It is as a result of research that his protocol allowed him to survive for that length of time - and it was his hope to help others survive as well, by his family's continued support of the National Brain Tumor Society's efforts via the Bay Area Brain Tumor Walk, an annual event held in the San Francisco Bay Area.
+Visit here for our Bay Area Brain Tumor Walk fund-raising page.
+Visit here for some of our favorite pictures of us at the event.

 What's that got to do with Pirates?